Cytus

+Cytus is a rhythm game series developed by Rayark, a Taiwanese indie game studio.
+The first installation, Cytus, was released in January 2012 as a mobile game, and ported to PlayStation Vita and Mobile as Cytus: Lambda, in June 2013.
+A planned arcade version, Cytus: Omega, was announced in 2015 as co-developed with Capcom, and ultimately cancelled in 2018.
+The sequel, Cytus II, was released in 2018, and a remake for Nintendo Switch was released in April 2019 as Cytus Alpha (Cytus α).

 Gameplay

+Demonstration of the typical gameplay style of Cytus II.

+This is also retroactively applicable to the original Cytus.

 The gameplay of Cytus relies on Active Scan Line, which moves up and down across the screen.
 The player must tap circular objects, known as Notes, as the Active Scan Line passes over them, following the music.
 Different types of notes are used: Click Note (a single circular note, that requires tapping the object in time), Drag Note (a continuous track of notes, that requires dragging along the track), and Hold Note (has an extended ribbon meter, requires the note to be held until the meter is filled).

 The notes to be hit as the line rises are colored blue and purple (light green in Cytus II), while those as the line falls are colored yellow and green (light blue in Cytus II).
 Each note provides a score based on its accuracy, which can be "Perfect", "Good", "Bad" or "Miss!".
 Hitting consecutive notes in a row with either a "Good" or "Perfect" rating will result in a combo, which provides a score boost that increases as the combo rises.
 At the end of a song, the player is given a score out of 1,000,000, with a minimum of 700,000 required to clear it.
 The player also receives a letter grade: "Fail" if a song isn't cleared, C at 700,000 points, B at 800,000 points, A at 900,000 points, S at 950,000 points, and Million Master at the maximum 1,000,000.

 There is a secondary scoring system, "Technical Points" or "TP".
 This introduced a new, stricter rating known as a "Rainbow Perfect" denoted by a rainbow outline on the disappearing note effect.
 TP is calculated purely on note accuracy and is given as a percentage.

 Each song has two difficulty levels—Easy and Hard, with a difficulty rating from 1 to 9.
 Cytus II has three to six difficult levels—Easy, Hard, Chaos, Glitch, Crash, and Dream—with difficulty ratings ranging from 1 to 16.
 The player may also choose how the notes fade in and toggle tap effects.

 The story of Cytus spans 10 main chapters as well as a prologue, and is told through various cutscenes.